What is the Trial Conversion Rate?

-The trial conversion rate metric is of particular importance to companies with a “freemium” business model.
+The trial conversion rate metric is of particular importance to companies with a “freemium” business model, most notably SaaS companies.

-Under the freemium business model, a company’s go-to-market, customer acquisition strategy is to offer potential customers the opportunity to first use their product at no cost.
+Under the freemium business model, a company’s go-to-market (GTM), customer acquisition strategy is to offer potential customers the opportunity to first use their product at no cost.

 While there are several variations of the freemium pricing model, the two most common strategies are offering free trials and/or a free product with limited features.

-- Premium Free Trial → For a temporary period, the customer can access the product and test all of its features.
+- Premium Free Trial → For a temporary period, the customer can access the product to test its features.
 But one minor drawback is that the company might require customers to enter their payment information as part of the free trial, often with an automated charge processed on the date the free trial ends.

 - Basic Product → A company can also offer a free, basic version of its core product with limited features.
 If the product’s capabilities suit the customer’s needs, the customer is likely to desire additional features (and thus eventually convert to a paid customer).